LonnyGomes/phonegap-offline/README.md

         templates: {
             ios: '/usr/local/templates/ios'
         }
-        ...
     }
 }
 ```

-The default template for `www` is located in `test/fixtures/www` for this repository and was derived from
+The default template for `www` is located in `test/fixtures/www` for this repository and was derived from [here](https://github.com/apache/cordova-app-hello-world).
+The `ios` template is located in `test/fixtures/ios` which was cloned from it's [GitHub mirror](https://github.com/apache/cordova-ios).

 A list of phonegap platforms supported for the phonegap project.
 Currently, iOS is the only supported platform.
 For a list of all supported phonegap platforms, see [here](http://docs.build.phonegap.com/en_US/introduction_supported_platforms.md.html).

 ### Usage Example